 Cancers of the musculoskeletal system are fairly rare but includes a very large number of tumour types that may be difficult to distinguish from each other.
 Many of these tumours involve children and young adults and the treatment consequences are often dramatic.
 Over the last decades, the surgical and oncologic treatment has been developed and refined and highly individualised for the different tumour types.
 As a consequence, the survival and quality of life for these patients have dramatically improved.
 The diagnosis of these tumours is often very difficult and rests primarily on microscopic and sometimes molecular analyses of tissue samples.
-Our laboratory, which handles more than 3000 cases per year, has a unique expertise in processing and diagnosing preoperative biopsies as well as major surgical resections of such tumours.
+Our laboratory, which handles approximately 4,000 cases per year, has a unique expertise in processing and diagnosing preoperative biopsies as well as major surgical resections of such tumours.

 The Musculoskeletal Pathology Laboratory that provides a service to University Hospital Birmingham is housed within Birmingham University.
 It is one of the two centres in the UK dealing with rare and complex bone tumours.
 The laboratory’s main role is to make tissue diagnosis on biopsies of samples taken from patients with suspected bone or soft tissue tumours.
 Then, after treatment, a second sample is taken to determine the success of the treatment and what additional treatment may be needed.
+With such a specialist service there may be a requirement for external processing and off site reporting for example to cover leave.
+The Department has a Faxitron digital X-ray machine to support dissection of bone samples and testing of decalcification end point; this is a shared resource with the nearby QE Cellular Pathology Laboratory.

 The Department of Musculoskeletal Pathology is located in premises rented from the University Of Birmingham and is located on the Northern Edge of the Campus.
 Click here to view map (Location on map: Blue zone, Building B4)